 What to Do After A Relapse

 If you or your loved one are in recovery, you already know that the possibility of addiction relapse is always there, to one degree or another.
-The National Institute on Drug Abuse reports that first-year relapse rates for alcohol or drug addiction recovery are between 40 and 60 percent, on par with other chronic illnesses like diabetes, hypertension and heart disease.
-When you factor the emotional stress and challenges to care brought on by the pandemic and an increasingly divided cultural and political climate, it becomes even easier to understand how people in recovery can experience a setback these days.
+The National Institute on Drug Abuse reports that first-year relapse rates for those recovering from substance use disorders are between 40 and 60 percent, which is indeed similar to relapse rates for other chronic diseases such as diabetes, hypertension, and asthma.
+When you factor in the emotional stress and challenges to care brought on by the pandemic and an increasingly divided cultural and political climate, it becomes even easier to understand how people in recovery can experience setbacks these days.

 It’s important to realize that even when you or your loved one suffers a relapse in addiction recovery, it’s not the end of the world or your sobriety.
 Here are some steps you can immediately take to get back on track with your recovery after relapse.